top of page

 Our History

 We belong to a larger body of faithful Christians called The Diocese of Southern Ohio under the care and direction of the Rt.
-Rev. Thomas Breidenthal.
-Our diocese represents 30,000 Episcopalians in more than 80 churches throughout the southern half of Ohio.
+Rev. Kristin Uffelman White.
+Our diocese represents 30,000 Episcopalians in more than 70 churches throughout the southern half of Ohio.
 The Diocese of Southern Ohio is part of the Episcopal Church in the United States which is a member of the worldwide Anglican Communion.

 The present parish began in 1872 with the establishment of Holy Trinity Episcopal Church in Hartwell, a community south of Wyoming.
 In 1893, several families successfully petitioned the bishop for permission to begin Ascension Mission in Wyoming, about a mile and a half from Hartwell.
 The site of the present church was purchased in 1894.